 Technology Will Draw People Away From Books

-Writing does not stand alone and involves reading a lot of content in newspapers, magazines and books.
-In this age, the print newspaper and publishing business is taking a hit due to the extensive usage of the digital platforms and the internet.
+Writing does not stand alone and involves reading a lot of content in newspapers, magazines, and books.
+In this age, the print newspaper and publishing business is taking a hit due to the extensive usage of digital platforms and the internet.
 Content in hard copy is shrinking by the day as the shift to online platforms gradually rises.